 Temple of Leah

-Built in honor of a man’s undying love to his late wife Leah.
-Temple of Leah, which is still undergoing construction, has drawn thousands of visitors due to its renaissance inspired temple with 24 chambers, museum, gallery and library that keep all of Leah’s favorite collection.
+Built in honor of a man’s undying love to his late wife, Temple of Leah – which is still undergoing construction – has drawn thousands of visitors due to its renaissance-inspired temple with 24 chambers, museum, gallery and library that keep all of Leah’s favorite collections.
 If the ongoing construction is not a bothersome, check out the place preferably during late afternoon or sunset.
-For more information visit their site: http://templeofleah.com/
+For more information visit their site at templeofleah.com.

-Here are the best places in South Cebu that you can cover for an itinerary good for 1 or 2 days.
+Here are the best places in South Cebu that you can cover for an itinerary of 1 or 2 days.

 Osmeña peak is considerably the highest point of Cebu with an elevation of 1013 meters above sea level (MASL).
 The ascent to its summit is approximately 1.3 kilometers and would take for about 20 minutes in a continuous pace.
 The trail is a bit rocky but well-defined which makes trekking relatively easy that even a beginner would not necessarily have a guide.
 The peak which has a capacity of 30-40 visitors at a time offers a view of a fascinating vista composed of Badian Island, the Tañon strait, and farther, the province of Negros Oriental.

-Casino peak (or now officially Lugsangan peak) is a distinct monolith among an expanse of jagged hills at the highland of Dalaguete, Cebu elevating for about 1003 meters above sea level.
+Casino peak (or now officially Lugsangan peak) is a distinct monolith among an expanse of jagged hills at the highlands of Dalaguete, Cebu elevating for about 1003 meters above sea level.
 The peak is easily identifiable because of its fang-looking shape.
-The hike en route to its top which stretches for about a kilometer is walk-able but more rocky and steep compared to that of Osmeña peak.
-It will take for about 20 minutes to reach the summit in a nonstop pace.
-Once at the top, the peak overlooks a visual treat of dotted moss-green hills reminiscent of that of Bohol.
+The hike en route to its top which stretches for about a kilometer is walkable but more rocky and steep compared to that of Osmeña peak.
+It will take for about 20 minutes to reach the summit in a non-stop pace.
+Once at the top, the peak overlooks a visual treat of dotted moss-green hills reminiscent of Bohol.
 Casino can only cater 20-25 visitors at a time and walking through its peak requires extra caution because of its narrow form.

-A closer look of Candongao peak.
 Candongao peak is another rock landform that has become popular among hikers and campers.
-It neighbors Osmeña and Casino peak for about a 30-minute motorcycle ride.
-Getting to its pinnacle starts with a 195-step, drawn out, concrete stairs which makes hike moderately easy half way.
+It neighbors Osmeña and Casino peak for about 30-minute motorcycle ride.
+Getting to its pinnacle starts with a 195 drawn out, concrete stairs which makes hike moderately easy half way.
 From there, the trail becomes rocky, and steep – even more difficult than that of the other two peaks.
-It will take for about an hour to reach the top where you will be met with a 360-degree view of the nearest islands of Cebu, namely Bohol and Negros.
-The peak provides access to another two less popular peaks: the lovers and sunset peak where camping is allowed.
+It will take for about an hour to reach the top where you would be met with a 360-degree view of the nearest islands of Cebu, namely Bohol and Negros.
+The peak provides access to another two less popular peaks: the lover’s and sunset peak where camping is allowed.

-A top view of Kawasan falls.
-Kawasan falls easily comes top of my list.
+Kawasan falls easily comes top of my list for best waterfalls in Cebu.
 It’s mainstream, crowded but never overrated.
-The most famous among all falls in Cebu that has continuously drawn flocks of visitors for a decade and counting for its clean, long water stream, a great work of rock formation and canyoneering properties which make experience fun and memorable.
+The most famous among all waterfalls in Cebu that has continuously drawn flocks of visitors for a decade and counting for its clean, long water stream, a great work of rock formation and some canyoneering properties which make experience fun and memorable.

-Aguinid is challenging but never intimidating.
-That’s how it packages itself to the adventurous spirits who are willing to undergo their first mini canyoneering experience.
-The waterfalls is multi-tiered, each layer giving enough dose of fun, thrill and excitement.
+Aguinid falls is challenging but never intimidating – that’s how it packages itself to the adventurous spirits who are willing to undergo their first mini-canyoneering experience.
+The waterfall is multi-tiered, each layer giving enough dose of fun, thrill and excitement.
 It prides of beautifully refreshing cascades of water, a shallow pool between its layers and non-slippery formation of limestone which can make trekking easy, safe and bearable.

 Tumalog is a huge waterfall that can’t be contained by a single shot from a non-wide angle camera.
 This immensity is well put to use as it waves at visitors even at a hundred meters away from its jump-off point.
-The falls cascades strongly in a horsetail and never misses to contact with its wall as it descends to the ground.
+The falls cascade strongly in a horsetail that never miss to contact with the wall while descending to the ground.
 Its spray when catches by a light creates a well-defined rainbow ornamenting an already breathtaking waterfall.
 The catch basin is shallow and wide which can accommodate a multitude of visitors.